Zaituny/alx-low_level_programming/README.md

-This dir is for the more pointers arrays strings tasks
+This repo is for the alx c tasks